-1 Board any medical staff who have been excluded from 2 She reported that one Consultant Urologist practi ce.
-3 was immediately excluded from practice from 4 30th December 2016 for a four week period.
+1 Board any medical staff who have been excluded from 2 practice.
+She reported that one Consultant Urologist 3 was immediately excluded from practice from 4 30th December 2016 for a four week period.
 Mrs. Toal 5 reported that the immediate exclusion has now been 15:39 6 lifted and the consultant is now able to return to work 7 with a number of controls in place."

-Dr. Wright then explained the investigation process, 9 that Dr. Khan has been appointed as the Case Manager 10 15.39 11 and Mr. Weir as the Case Investigator.
-Mr. John 12 Wilkinson is the nominated Non-Executive Director and 13 Dr. Wright confirmed that an Early Alert, as he called 14 it, had been forwarded to the Department, the GMC and NCAS have also been advised.
-15 15:40

-17 You have explained in your witness statement that there was a lot of information that you weren't told, you 18 19 weren't told, for example, the controls that were in 20 place in relation to Mr. O'Brien, or the consultant as 15:40 we should maybe call it for present purposes, to 21 22 facilitate his return to work.
-There is nothing there about the particulars of the concerns that had 23 24 occasioned this process and there's no mention there of 25 the Serious Adverse Incident report.
-Well there was 15.4026 one index report of which you are now aware and then there was the makings at that time of a further Serious 27 Adverse Incident concerning five patients.
-28 So some 29 information but not all of the information that was available to the Medical Director's office and the Director of Human Resources.
-Do you believe you were given sufficient information at that time?
+8 9 Dr. Wright then explained the investigation process, LO that Dr. Khan has been appointed as the Case Manager 15:39 L1 and Mr. Weir as the Case Investigator.
+Mr. John L2 Wilkinson is the nominated Non-Executive Director and L3 Dr. Wright confirmed that an Early Alert, as he called L4 it, had been forwarded to the Department, the GMC and L5 NCAS have also been advised.
+15:40 L6 L7 You have explained in your witness statement that there L8 was a lot of information that you weren't told, you L9 weren't told, for example, the controls that were in 20 place in relation to Mr. O'Brien, or the consultant as 15:40 21 we should maybe call it for present purposes, to 22 facilitate his return to work.
+There is nothing there 23 about the particulars of the concerns that had 24 occasioned this process and there's no mention there of 25 the Serious Adverse Incident report.
+Well there was 15:40 26 one index report of which you are now aware and then 27 there was the makings at that time of a further Serious 28 Adverse Incident concerning five patients.
+So some 29 information but not all of the information that was